tadeuszjt/doodad/README.md

 in the person class, they have to be accessed individually by the render function and the memory is non-contiguous which leads to many cache-misses.

-In doodad, table types are provided for this perpose which layout the data in adjacent rows:
+In doodad, table types are provided for this purpose which layout the data in adjacent rows:

     data crowd [name string; i64 age; position Postion]